Enhanced-rate Iterative Beamformers for Active IRS-assisted Wireless Communications: Conclusions

 \section{Conclusions}

-In this paper, three high-performance methods, GMRR, Max-SSNR-RR, and Max-SSNR-FP, are presented to separately optimize the amplitude and phase of active IRS to make a rate enhancement for wireless network.
-They all adopt the same iterative architecture, which transforms the total beamforming problem at IRS into two subproblems: $(a)$ given its norm, its phase or normalized beamforming vector is optimized by different rules like Max-SSNR or Max-RSNR, $(b)$ given its normalized vector, its norm is computed by power constraint.
-Simulation results indicated that the proposed three methods outperform Max-RSNR and the passive IRS case in accordance with rate.
-Their rates are in increasing order: GMRR, Max-SSNR-RR, and Max-SSNR-FP.
-Here, GMRR is very attractive due to its lowest complexity among them while Max-SSNR-RR strikes a good balance between performance and complexity. \ifCLASSOPTIONcaptionsoff
+In this paper, three high-performance methods, Max-SSNR-RR, GMRR, and Max-SNR-FP, were presented to separately optimize the amplitude and phase of active IRS to make a rate enhancement for wireless network.
+They all adopt the same iterative architecture, which transforms the total beamforming problem at IRS into two subproblems: $(a)$ given its norm, its phase or normalized beamforming vector was optimized by different rules like Max-SNR or Max-RSNR, $(b)$ given its normalized vector, its norm was computed by power constraint.
+Simulation results indicated that the proposed three methods outperform MRR, SRR, EGR and the passive IRS case in accordance with rate.
+Their rates are in increasing order: Max-SSNR-RR, GMRR, and Max-SNR-FP.
+Additionally, Max-SNR-FP achieves a slightly higher achievable rate performance than AO in \cite{Dailinglong2021active} and SCA in \cite{long2021active}, and the proposed GMMR and Max-SSNR-RR have stricken a good balance between rate performance and complexity. \ifCLASSOPTIONcaptionsoff

 \fi